AMReX-Combustion/PeleLMeX/Docs/source/manual/Validation.rst

 The channel half width :math:`\delta` is set to 0.005 m, and the computational domain extend in +/- 0.0052 m in :math:`y` with EB intersecting the domain at +/- :math:`\delta`.
 A background pressure gradient in imposed in the :math:`x` to compensate wall friction.
-The base grid and two levels of refinement are described in the following
+The base grid and two levels of refinement are described in :numref:`EBCDomain`:
-table:

 .. list-table:: DNS Channel flow domain
+    :name: EBCDomain
+    :align: center
     :widths: 50 25 25 25
     :header-rows: 1